tahoma2d/tahoma2d_docs/source/installing_opentoonz.rst

  |osx_setup_3|

-4. Press the Agree button to accept the OpenToonz Terms of Use.
+4. Press the Agree button to accept the Tahoma Terms of Use.

  |osx_setup_4|